Complete Classification of Domain Wall Solutions in the $\mathbb{Z}_2$-symmetric 2HDM: 2HDM with Symmetry

 \subsection{Field Configuration Reduction}

 While the general field ansatz of (\ref{eq:gen_rep}) involves eight continuous field components, finite energy arguments can reduce the number of independent degrees of freedom needed to describe a domain wall.
 We introduce a convenient representation of the EW rotation matrix of (\ref{eq:EW_matrx}) that leads to a symmetric form for this simplification.
-We introduce three new angles $\eta_1,\,\eta_2,\,\eta_3$ defined by